sonic-net/SONiC/doc/mpls/MPLS_hld.md

 This section describes the SONiC requirements for:
 - MPLS routes feature.
-- Weighted ECMP routes feature.

 #### Functional requirements
 - Support to enable/disable MPLS per Interface.
 - Support for MPLS Push, Pop, and Swap routes.
-- Support for weighted ECMP routes for IPv4/IPv6 and MPLS.
+- Support for bulk MPLS in-segment entry programming.
-- Support for bulk MPLS route programming.
+- Support for CRM monitoring of MPLS in-segment used/available entries.
-- Integration with Juniper cRPD routing stack.
-- Integration with Juniper SAI support.

 #### Configuration and Management requirements
 - SONiC CLI support for MPLS enable/disable per Interface.
-- cRPD CLI support for MPLS route configuration.
+- Configurable CRM thresholds for monitoring MPLS used/available.
-- cRPD CLI support for weighted ECMP route configuration.
-- cRPD CLI support for operational commands.

 #### Scalability Requirements
 - Up to max ASIC capable MPLS routes are supported.
 - Error is logged in syslog for all attempted MPLS routes after max limit is reached.
+- CRM alarms are triggered when thresholds are reached.

 #### Warm Boot Requirements
 - MPLS functionality continues across warm reboot.
-- Weighted ECMP functionality continues across warm reboot.
 - Support for planned system warm restart.
 - Support for SWSS docker warm restart.